 National Direct Applicants

-If you are a multi-state program that plans to apply directly to CNCS, please complete the following consultation form online.
+If you are a multi-state program that plans to apply directly to the federal AmeriCorps agency, please complete the following consultation form online.

 National Direct Consultation Form: Submit no later than January 6, 2021.